 Hmm, right.
 Will do.
 Right after I throw my self-image that I have so carefully crafted these last 30 plus years out the window.
 Add my career to that as well.

 So how do we take care of ourselves, our growing babies, and our responsibilities in the first trimester?!!
 I can’t say I fully figured it out, because most of it is simply survival.
 Perhaps the biggest comfort is that it does get better as the morning sickness haze rises in the second trimester.
 So hang in there.
 In the meantime, take a “relaxation binges” whenever you can to make the first trimester more bearable.

-- Save the baby preparation for later.
-No need to get a jump on buying the perfect crib or planning your nursery décor.
+Save the baby preparation for later.
+No need to get a jump on buying the perfect crib or planning your nursery décor when you are suffering through first trimester exhaustion.
 There will be plenty of time, and more energy, for that in your second trimester.
 Focus on downsizing your overall to-do list for now.